 Customer Measures.
 “If we’re retaining customers and compiling a lot of good testimonials, that’s a pretty strong indicator that we’re going to have some financial success down the road in terms of revenue, profit and cash flow,” Barriball cites as an example.

-As another example, Hemlock Landscapes conducts customer surveys.
-Their latest survey asked a single question: On a scale of 1 to 10, how likely are you to refer us to a friend?
+Hemlock Landscapes conducts customer surveys.
+As an example, one such survey asked a single question: On a scale of 1 to 10, how likely are you to refer us to a friend?
 “We ask the 9’s and 10’s for testimonials and referrals,” Barriball tells.
 “For the 7’s and 8’s, we make it a priority to reach out to them to try and improve their perception of us.”

 Senske Lawn & Tree Care based in Kennewick, WA, is also diligent in using customer surveys.
 President Chris Senske says each customer is given the opportunity to complete a survey after each service and service call.
 “We offer a scale of 1 to 10, plus written comments,” Senske points out.
 “We share this information with all of our employees every week.”
 Senske prefers to ask three questions in his customer surveys: overall satisfaction, likelihood of recommending to a friend or relative, and likelihood of continuing service.